 When making the active relationship to inactive so that another relationship becomes the active one, you implicitly change the default filter propagation path.

-It is important to note that this could have a big impact on the design of your report.
+It is important to note that this could have a big impact on the design of your Power BI dashboard.

 Don’t look for relationships where there aren’t any.
-Keep your Power BI data models organized and the relationships between them clear using the (in)active status.
+Keep your Power BI dashboards organized and the relationships between them clear using the (in)active status.

 If you’re stumped on how to progress in Power BI, sign-up at 5miles for a free two-week trial and explore the 70 different Power BI Challenges that can improve your data modelling process.